-Mykayaks.com is the premiere site for all of your kayaking needs.
+Mykayaks.com is the premiere site for selecting your Custom Built Kayak.

 Enjoying watersports and the great outdoors in your kayak is a lot easier with the right gear.
 It is essential to be aware of all of the kayaking and boating requirements in the state you are paddling or boating, as regulations vary between states.